TheLartians/PyPropagate/README.md

 ## Documentation

-See my [master thesis](literature/masterthesis.pdf) for the theory behind stationary and time-dependent propagation and example codes.
+See my [master's thesis](literature/masterthesis.pdf) for the theory behind stationary and time-dependent propagation and example codes.

 ## Licence